hdShang/arxiv-daily/docs/cs-CV/2025-10-08/papers/251006743v1-evaluating-llms-for-historical-document-ocr-a-methodological-framewo.md

 ---
 layout: default
-title: Evaluating LLMs for Historical Document OCR: A Methodological Framework for Digital Humanities
+title: "Evaluating LLMs for Historical Document OCR: A Methodological Framework for Digital Humanities"
 ---

 # Evaluating LLMs for Historical Document OCR: A Methodological Framework for Digital Humanities